OriginProtocol/origin/README.md

 git clone https://github.com/OriginProtocol/platform origin-platform && cd origin-platform
 ```

-2. Setup (shortcut for `npm install && npm link`).
+2. Install:dev (shortcut for `npm install && npm link`).
 Linking makes this available as a local npm package for local dapp development.
  ```
- npm run setup
+ npm run install:dev
  ```

 3. Start the localblockchain and create the build.
 Code changes will trigger a live rebuild.